andreasabel/inCode/entry/introduction-to-singletons-1.md

 isn’t quite ad-hoc; it’s basically exactly carrying around an implicit witness of `s` that we can grab at any time.

-So, it’s important to remember that `doorStatus` and `doorStatus_` are the “same function”, with the same power.
-They are just written in different styles – `doorStatus` is written in explicit style, and `doorStatus_` is written in implicit style.
+So, it’s important to remember that `lockAnyDoor` and `lockAnyDoor_` are the “same function”, with the same power.
+They are just written in different styles – `lockAnyDoor` is written in explicit style, and `lockAnyDoor_` is written in implicit style.

 #### Going backwards